 Matthew E. Newman is an Associate in the Washington, D.C., office of Buckley LLP.
-Mr. Newman represents corporate and individual clients in a wide range of investigations, enforcement actions, and litigation.
+Mr. Newman represents corporate and individual clients in a wide range of investigations, enforcement actions, complex civil litigation, and compliance matters.

-During law school, Mr. Newman interned with the Consumer Financial Protection Bureau’s (CFPB) Office of Enforcement, the Securities and Exchange Commission’s (SEC) Division of Enforcement, and Edward Jones’ Legal and Compliance Divisions.
+During law school, Mr. Newman interned with the SEC’s Division of Enforcement, the CFPB’s Office of Enforcement, and Edward Jones’ Legal and Compliance Divisions.

 Mr. Newman received his J.D. from Washington University in St. Louis (cum laude) in 2014, where he served as an Executive Editor of the Washington University Law Review.
 He received his B.A. in Political Science from the University of Florida (magna cum laude, Phi Beta Kappa) in 2011.

 "It's all in the footnotes: A field guide to SEC whistleblower awards" by Christopher F. Regan, Thomas A. Sporkin, Ian J. Acker, and Matthew E. Newman (American Bar Association Business Law Today)

 More than seven years since the Dodd-Frank Act’s whistleblower incentive provisions became effective, and more than five years since the first SEC whistleblower program award, only a few courts have put the program under a microscope.
 In the absence of meaningful case law and in light of the SEC’s...Articles